Final prices are set by us. Every rank has a known value, and can be looked up any time.

 Yes!
 Payouts are fixed and guaranteed based on final rankings.

-Each rank automatically gets paid out once scoring is final. e.g. If our guaranteed payouts show 5th place overall is worth $20 per share and Tom Brady finishes with the 5th most points, then each share of Tom Brady will be paid out $20 when the event ends.
+Each player is automatically assigned their rank value once scoring is final. [e.g. If 5th place overall is worth $20, and Tom Brady finishes with the 5th most points, then every user holding Tom Brady receives $20 per share.]

-The IPO is a share auction.
-Users bid for a limited number of shares and the highest bidders win.
-Any user that is outbid for shares is notified in real-time.
-Jock MKT uses a second price auction, where the highest bidder pays $0.01 more than the last user that wanted shares, but either was outbid or didn't bid enough to qualify.
+The IPO (Initial Player Offering) is an auction.
+Users bid for a limited number of shares, and the highest bidders win.
+Any user that gets outbid is notified in real-time.
+All winning bidders pay $0.01 more than the last user that wanted shares, but either was outbid or didn't bid enough to qualify.

 It depends.
-Check the guaranteed payouts for final rankings before bidding. e.g. You may think Tom Brady will finish 10th or better in terms of total points and our payout for 10th place is $15 then maybe bid just below 10th place payout, say $14 per share.
+Check our valuations for final rankings before bidding. [e.g. You think Tom Brady will finish 10th or better in terms of fantasy points scored, and our value for #10 is $15, then maybe you bid just below 10th, say $14 per share.]

-You can buy or sell shares by creating trade offers.
-The system matches buys (bids) and sells (ask) in real-time with other user offers based on best available price.
+You buy or sell by trading with other users.
+The system matches "bids" (buyers) and "asks" (sellers) in real-time based on best available price.

-Think of Contests as poker tournaments, and Markets as poker cash games.
-For Contests, all users buy-in for the same amount and receive the same number of chips.
-At the end, total chip count (your balance + your shares) relative to other users determines final prizes.
-For Markets, all transactions are cash transactions.
+Think of Contests like a poker tournament, and Markets like a poker cash game.
+For Contests, users buy-in for the same amount, and receive the same number of chips.
+At the end of the contest, your total chip count (your balance + your shares) relative to other users determines your prize amount.
+For Markets, each transaction represents real-money (dollar for dollar).
 If you buy x1 share @ $5, then we withdraw $5 from your cash balance.
-If you sell that x1 share @ $10 then $10 is added to your balance and you just made $5 profit.
+If you sell that x1 share @ $10, then we add $10 to your cash balance (and you just profited $5).

 Yes.
-We plan to make it available when we launch our web app.
+We plan to allow access when we launch our web app.